- German Studies

 - Careers in Germanic Studies

-- German Faculty to Lunch Program
+- Germanic Faculty to Lunch Program

 The Scandinavian Studies Program proudly sponsors the annual Signe Karlström Event, which has featured talks by major Scandinavian scholars and artists.